 To complete the journey to Bangkok, I booked a business-class e-ticket on Kenya Airways.
-On arrival at HKG on the flight from Dallas, TX American Airlines Flagship First Class, 777-300, Dallas, TX (DFW) to Hong Kong, SAR China (HKG), Picture Review I had to wait an hour for the transfer desk to open to get the boarding pass for the flight to BKK on Kenya Airways.
+On arrival at HKG from Dallas, TX in first class on an American Airlines 777-300, I had to wait an hour for the transfer desk to open to get the boarding pass for the flight to BKK on Kenya Airways.

 KQ661 was scheduled to depart at 21:10 and arrive at 23:20, a flight time of three hours and 10 minutes.
 The great-circle distance between HKG and BKK is 1,050 miles.

 Boarding started about 20 minutes after the scheduled departure time.
 Business-class passengers boarded through the forward door while economy passengers used the second door.

 Kenya Airways 787-8s have 30 business-class seats divided between two cabins and 204 seats in economy.
 Business-class seats are arranged 2-2-2, and economy seats are 3-3-3.
 According to SeatGuru, the business-class seats are 31 inches wide and have 74 inches of pitch.

 The seats have plenty of room, but they don’t look or feel 31 inches wide.
 On the other hand, 74 inches of pitch might be an understatement.
 The seat reclines to an angled, full-flat position.
 The lack of a 180 degree recline and direct aisle access was no problem on this flight because it was short and the load in business was light enough so that everyone had an empty seat beside them if desired.

 Controls are located on the console between seats.

 The seatback in front holds the video screen, ottoman and a few storage spaces.